-At September 30, 2017, the District had \$2,795,000 in Bonds outstanding for its governmental activities.
-In addition, the District has a deferred obligation due to the Developer of \$104,033.
-More detailed information about the District's capital debt and deferred obligation is presented in the notes to the financial statements.
+At September 30, 2019, the District had \$2,685,000 in Bonds outstanding for its governmental activities.
+More detailed information about the District's capital debt is presented in the notes to the financial statements.

 ECONOMIC FACTORS AND NEXT YEAR'S BUDGET